Dish TV India Ltd leads gainers in 'A' group

-Reliance Power Ltd, Tata Teleservices (Maharashtra) Ltd, Reliance Infrastructure Ltd and IFCI Ltd are among the other gainers in the BSE's 'A' group today, 01 September 2022.
+Suzlon Energy Ltd, Triveni Turbine Ltd, Jai Corp Ltd and Mrs Bectors Food Specialities Ltd are among the other gainers in the BSE's 'A' group today, 05 September 2022.

-Reliance Power Ltd, Tata Teleservices (Maharashtra) Ltd, Reliance Infrastructure Ltd and IFCI Ltd are among the other gainers in the BSE's 'A' group today, 01 September 2022.
+Suzlon Energy Ltd, Triveni Turbine Ltd, Jai Corp Ltd and Mrs Bectors Food Specialities Ltd are among the other gainers in the BSE's 'A' group today, 05 September 2022.

-Reliance Power Ltd surged 11.72% to Rs 18.88.
+Suzlon Energy Ltd soared 15.44% to Rs 10.17.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 236.13 lakh shares were traded on the counter so far as against the average daily volumes of 87.62 lakh shares in the past one month.
+On the BSE, 993.82 lakh shares were traded on the counter so far as against the average daily volumes of 267.11 lakh shares in the past one month.

-Tata Teleservices (Maharashtra) Ltd soared 11.71% to Rs 121.15.
+Triveni Turbine Ltd surged 12.35% to Rs 240.6.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 52.93 lakh shares were traded on the counter so far as against the average daily volumes of 11.58 lakh shares in the past one month.
+On the BSE, 3.23 lakh shares were traded on the counter so far as against the average daily volumes of 30190 shares in the past one month.

-Reliance Infrastructure Ltd advanced 10.84% to Rs 179.4.
+Jai Corp Ltd advanced 11.91% to Rs 155.55.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 13.53 lakh shares were traded on the counter so far as against the average daily volumes of 8.2 lakh shares in the past one month.
+On the BSE, 11.19 lakh shares were traded on the counter so far as against the average daily volumes of 3.39 lakh shares in the past one month.

-IFCI Ltd rose 8.53% to Rs 11.96.
+Mrs Bectors Food Specialities Ltd exploded 11.08% to Rs 385.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 31.52 lakh shares were traded on the counter so far as against the average daily volumes of 13.07 lakh shares in the past one month.
+On the BSE, 47938 shares were traded on the counter so far as against the average daily volumes of 34579 shares in the past one month.

 Powered by Capital Market - Live News